 your computer.
 If you were to save all your documents using a (brain-dead) file naming scheme like "

-of finding the right file if you're looking for a specific document.
-For example, if you're looking for a business proposal
+a problem of finding the right file if you're looking for a specific document.
+For example, if you're looking for a

-you made some time ago to XYZ Company, which file should you open?
-One way is to sequentially check every single file,
+business proposal you made some time ago to XYZ Company, which file should you open?
+One way is to sequentially check

 Now, this is of course a ridiculous example.
 I mean, no one I know saves files with names like these, and even if so, there are many search software that can help you locate the correct file without your having to manually open every single one in sequence.
 But it serves to make the point that once you have a lot of data, if you don't have a good system of organising it, finding the correct piece of data is a very time consuming operation.
 And it becomes more time consuming as the amount of data grows.